Documentation Level:

 Disabling "automated cron"

-For performance reasons, or if you want to ensure that cron can only ever run from an external trigger, it may be desirable to disable the automated cron system.
+If you want to ensure that cron can only ever run from an external trigger, it may be desirable to disable the automated cron system.

 You can disable it by setting the "Run cron every" value to "Never" (e.g., at Administration > Configuration > System > Cron (admin/config/system/cron).